davidmcclure/pyspark-deploy/README.md

 - [**Terraform**](https://www.terraform.io/) is used to create a standalone Spark clusters on AWS.
 Terraform manages a completely self-contained set of resources, from the VPC up to the EC2 nodes.

-- [**Ansible**](https://www.ansible.com/) is used to configure the cluster - pull Docker images, inject production config values, and start the necessary Spark daemons.
+- [**Ansible**](https://www.ansible.com/) is used to start the cluster.
+Since the environment is totally wrapped up in Docker, Ansible just pulls the image, injects production config values, and starts the Spark services.

-Integration with a Python codebase takes ~5 minutes.
+Integration with a Python codebase takes ~10 minutes.
 Then, control the cluster with the top-level scripts:

 - **`create.sh`** - Start a cluster (~60s).